bhardin/jekyll-seo-script/README.md

 TODO
 ----
+* turn this into a gem that just adds rake tasks to your Jekyll site
 * Identify SEO terms in the URL
 * You have not used your keyword / keyphrase in any subheading (such as an H2) in your copy.
 * No images appear in this page, consider adding some as appropriate.